Kreyparion/kreyparion.com/public/career/LMU.md

 ## Abstract

-I am currently studying at CentraleSupélec, a top French engineering school.
-I am following the Data Science and Artificial Intelligence major.
+I spent 6 month studying at LMU, in the heart of Munich.
+I followed the Computer Science Master 1 program.
+This semester was a great opportunity to learn about the German culture and to improve my German.